-A decade on, Julius and Kristin now run a small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.
+More than a decade on, Julius and Kristin now run a small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.

 Each year Julius and Kristin take in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.

 In the spring Julius and a small team of highly-talented guides will take you out to view the local wildlife.

 In the summer you will hike in high alpine meadows to take in the stunning views and raft on the river that runs past the ranch.